janzarsky/dip/notes.md

         can keep only the last spoiler instance
     * discarding targets:
       * TODO
+    * vector clocks:
+      * one logical clock per thread
+      * each thread has a local copy of global clock array
+      * vector clock for threads: incremented on lock release or fork
+      * vector clock for locks: incremented on operations that impose a happens-before relation
 * [Verifying Concurrent Programs using Contracts - Technical Report](http://www.fit.vutbr.cz/~vojnar/Publications/tr-contracts-16.pdf)
   * proofs for lemmas in dynamic analysis in ^^^
 * [Dynamic validation of contracts in concurrent code](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.715.114&rep=rep1&type=pdf)